-The Institutional Reform Goals (IRG) effort aims to articulate and advocate for a set of politically feasible post-MDG development goals that focus on the responsibilities of affluent states and the donor community rather than just on outcomes for aid recipients.
+The Institutional Reform Goals (IRG) project aims to articulate and advocate for a set of politically feasible post-MDG development goals that focus on the responsibilities of affluent states and the donor community rather than only on outcomes for aid recipients.

-2. Build a broad coalition of academics, civil society organizations and corporations supporting the IRGs.
+2. Build a broad coalition of academics and civil society members to support the IRGs.

-3. Present and promote the IRGs in the upcoming UNDP consultations on the post-MDG framework, integrating academic consensus and insight into the process.
+3. Present and promote the IRGs in the UN consultations on the post-MDG framework, integrating academic consensus and insight into the process.

 ASAP’s IRG project is unique.
 While other NGOs are campaigning on many of the IRG issues, very few understand them as systematically interrelated.
 Detailed, evidence-based critique of the global institutional order as a whole is underrepresented in global civil society.
 The Institutional Reform Goals campaign is also a test of the hypothesis that academics can play a distinctive role in advocacy campaigns.
 By demonstrating academic consensus around policy recommendations and bringing to the table policy proposals that are backed by the best research available, academics may prove uncommonly effective advocates.

 If you would like to get involved with the IRG project, please contact IRG Project Coordinator, Dr. Mitu Sengupta (email@example.com)